-9 Times You Should Be Using Your Emergency Brake—and 3 Times You Shouldn’t
+8 Times You Need to Use Your Emergency Brake—and 3 Times You Don’t

 Every car has an emergency brake—whether it’s a manual lever in the centre console, a foot brake on the floor near the pedals, or a modern electric push-button in the dashboard—but many drivers don’t know when they should be using it.
 Not really, anyway.
 So, what’s the story?
 The emergency brake was designed to hold, not stop, a vehicle, but using it can help you regain control of your car in extreme situations.
 There are other times you should be using your emergency brake, too, including a variety of parking situations.
 Here’s when you should be using this important safety feature—and when you shouldn’t.